 All our streetlights are on wooden Pepco poles

 We worked with Mike Picucci of Pepco Holdings on this conversion.
-All the converted, overhead streetlights & associated equipment remain the property of Pepco
+All the converted, overhead streetlights and associated equipment remain the property of Pepco.

-These converted fixtures allow for screw-in induction bulbs- as well as screw in LED bulbs.
-For a lot of communities including Washington Grove, induction fixtures were a short-lived stopgap trend between HID (High Intensity Discharge Lamp as in: HPS – (High Pressure Sodium); MV -(Mercury Vapor); & MH (Metal- Halide) to LED
+These converted fixtures allow for screw-in induction bulbs, as well as screw-in LED bulbs.
+For a lot of communities including Washington Grove, induction fixtures were a short-lived stopgap trend between HID (High Intensity Discharge) lamps to LED fixtures.

-…about options on our Streetlights that they maintain and own.
 PEPCO has informed us that they are preparing a major tariff filling for later this year that will convert all of their streetlights to LED.
-We were warned several times that it was felt that TWG was too dark and that we need to start to prepare residents for a big change in lighting.
-As a community, we need to be prepared to defend the “look and feel” of our lighting and the historic character of the Town.
+We were warned several times that it was felt that the Town was too dark and that we need to start to prepare residents for a big change in lighting.
+As a community, we need to be prepared to defend the look and feel of our lighting and the historic character of the Town.

-In addition to the large-scale initiative, there are two requests to PEPCO on the table:
+In addition to the large-scale initiative, we have made two requests to PEPCO: